 West Conshohocken is a very small borough located in the state of Pennsylvania.
-With a population of 1,493 people and just one neighborhood, West Conshohocken is the 726th largest community in Pennsylvania.
-Much of the housing stock in West Conshohocken was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,495 people and just one neighborhood, West Conshohocken is the 726th largest community in Pennsylvania.
+West Conshohocken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 West Conshohocken real estate is some of the most expensive in Pennsylvania, although West Conshohocken house values don't compare to the most expensive real estate in the U.S.